sinclairzx81/reactor/readme.md

       .Then(() => Console.WriteLine("stream ended"));
 	  .Error(error => Console.WriteLine("oh no"));
 ```
-In additional to being able to keep track of single writes.
-IWritable also provides 'events' that achieve a
+In addition to being able to keep track of single writes (as they happen).
+IWritable also provides 'events'
-similar result, but from a 'global' perspective.
-The following code outputs the exact same output
+that achieve a similar result, but from top down perspective.
+The following code will output the exact same thing
-as the previous example.
+as in the previous example, but we don't learn of which write completed when.

 ```csharp`
 var writer = Reactor.File.Writer.Create("myfile.dat");